-Empowered to volunteer
+Empowered and equipped to serve

 When Covid-19 struck, Mr Lee was worried about the needs of vulnerable residents.
 Being more digitally savvy, he took the initiative to help other seniors navigate their smart phones and encouraged them to try out virtual platforms like Google Meet and Zoom.
 He also readily shared TOUCHpoint News on What’sApp with other seniors.

 “There are so many things you can do online to occupy your time meaningfully.
 Seniors can also use the various digital platforms to exercise, chat with fellow friends, catch up with their family members through WhatsApp video calls.
 It makes life more enriching,” said Mr Lee.